Information Technology (BS)

 - Understanding of IT Fundamentals: This includes a broad understanding of areas such as networking, databases, website development, information systems, and IT project management.

-- Proficiency in Technical Skills: Graduates should be proficient in a variety of programming languages, operating systems, and hardware configurations.
+- Proficiency in Technical Skills: Graduates shall be proficient in a variety of programming languages, operating systems, and hardware configurations.

 - Knowledge of Information Systems: This includes understanding how information systems are used to support business processes, strategic goals, and decision making.

-- Problem-Solving Skills: Students should be able to analyze a problem and identify and define the computing requirements appropriate to its solution.
+- Problem-Solving Skills: Students shall be able to analyze a problem and identify and define the computing requirements appropriate to its solution.

-- Project Management Skills: Students should understand the principles of project management as they relate to IT projects, including planning, coordination, execution, and evaluation.
+- Project Management Skills: Students shall understand the principles of project management as they relate to IT projects, including planning, coordination, execution, and evaluation.

 - Understanding of IT Infrastructure: This includes knowledge of IT architecture and infrastructure, such as networks, operating systems, software applications, and data centers.

-- Understanding of IT Security: Students should have a basic understanding of the principles and best practices of information security, including how to protect networks, systems, and data from cyber threats.
+- Understanding of IT Security: Students shall have a basic understanding of the principles and best practices of information security, including how to protect networks, systems, and data from cyber threats.